Human–animal breastfeeding: Use of goats and other animals

 Goats have often been used to suckle human babies and infants.
-The Khoikhoi of southern Africa were reported to tie their babies to the bellies of female goats so that they could feed there.
 In the 18th and 19th centuries, goats were widely used in Europe as alternatives to human wet nurses, as they were easier to obtain, cheaper to use and safer, in that they were less prone to passing on diseases.
-This use of animals was already a well-established practice in rural France and Italy; Pierre Brouzet, the personal physician of Louis XV of France, wrote of how he had seen "some peasants who have no other nurses but ewes, and these peasants were as strong and vigorous as others."
+This use of animals was already a well-established practice in rural France and Italy; Pierre Brouzet, the personal physician of King Louis XV, wrote of how he had seen "some peasants who have no other nurses but ewes, and these peasants were as strong and vigorous as others."
 In 1816, a German writer named Conrad A. Zweirlein overheard a conversation at a fashionable resort about the problems of wet nurses and responded by writing a book called The Goat as the Best and Most Agreeable Wet Nurse, which popularised the use of the animals for many years.
 Zwierlein describes how a father living in a German village trained his goat to jump on a table, where he had laid his motherless child on a pillow.
 The goat would stand waiting until the baby drank its fill of her milk.

 One important use of goats for suckling concerned the feeding and attempted cure of babies born with congenital syphilis inherited from their mothers.
 Liquid compounds laced with mercury were fed to nanny goats – if they refused to drink them, honey was recommended as a way of disguising the metallic taste – or were ingested into the goat's bloodstream via a deliberately inflicted wound on the animal's leg that was covered with an ointment containing mercury.
 The mercury would accumulate in the goats' milk and was passed into the syphilitic babies when they suckled at the goats' teats.
 This method did have some effect of improving the infants' mortality rates, though the goats tended to die prematurely of mercury poisoning.